quentinsf/qhue/README.md

 See the API docs for more information about when you need this.

 And, at present, that's about it.

+## A couple of hints:

+Some of the requests can return large amounts of information.
+A handy way to make it more readable is to format it as YAML.
+You may need to `pip install PyYAML`, then try the following:

+    import yaml
+    print yaml.safe_dump(bridge.groups(), indent=4)

-If you're familiar with the iPython Notebook system, it can be a fun way to explore the API.
+If you're familiar with the Jupyter (iPython) Notebook system, it can be a fun way to explore the API.
 See the [Qhue Playground example notebook](Qhue%20playground.ipynb).

 ## Creating a user